aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 2. Create the required Organization Units (OU) - Infrastructure, Workloads, Production, NonProduction, Forensic.
 Use the CloudFormation script "lz-organization.json", use StackName "lz-organization"
 3. Create required KMS-CMK key for AWS Control Tower (manual creation).
 Refer above for sample KMS-CMK key for AWS Control Tower.
 4. Create required KMS-CMK keys for CloudWatch Log Groups, Control Tower Backup and required IAM roles for Backup and SSM.
 Exception: Control Tower Backup feature requires KMS-CMK to be multi-region for management across multi-account and governed regions in a central backup vault.
 Use the CloudFormation script "lz-organization-kms-iam.json"
+    - For the Control Tower Backup key, ensure to create a new replica key in us-east-1 and any other additional governed region.
+Go to KMS console, select the "control-tower-backup-key", go to "Regionality" and "Create new replica keys" for us-east-1.
 5. Enable AWS Organization Trusted Access for selected services (GuardDuty, Security Hub, Inspector, Detective, Firewall Manager, IAM Access Analyzer, IAM, CloudFormation, Backup).
 Use the CloudFormation script "lz-organization-service-access.yaml", use StackName "lz-organization-service-access".
 6. Enable Control Tower in management account in Malaysia region.
 Follow these instructions from [AWS Control Tower quick start guide](https://docs.aws.amazon.com/controltower/latest/userguide/quick-start.html)
     - Create a log-archive account and an audit account as part of Control Tower implementation.